 Certain of the Portfolio's investment strategies may expose the Portfolio to risks associated with market timing activities.
-For example, since certain Portfolios may invest in non-U.S. securities, they may be subject to the risk that an investor may seek to take advantage of a delay between the change in value of the Portfolio's non-U.S. portfolio securities and the determination of the Portfolio's NAV as a result of different closing times of U.S. and non-U.S. markets by buying or selling Portfolio shares at a price that does not reflect their true value.
+For example, since the Portfolio may invest in non-U.S. securities, it may be subject to the risk that an investor may seek to take advantage of a delay between the change in value of the Portfolio's non-U.S. portfolio securities and the determination of the Portfolio's NAV as a result of different closing times of U.S. and non-U.S. markets by buying or selling Portfolio shares at a price that does not reflect their true value.
 A similar risk exists for the Portfolio's potential investment in securities of small capitalization companies, securities of issuers located in emerging markets, securities of distressed companies or high yield securities that are thinly traded and therefore may have actual values that differ from their market prices.

-Except as identified below, to discourage excessive, short-term trading and other abusive trading practices, the Board of Trustees of the Trust has adopted policies and procedures reasonably designed to detect and prevent short-term trading activity that may be harmful to a Portfolio and its shareholders ("Market Timing Policy").
-Such activities may have a detrimental effect on a Portfolio and its shareholders.
-For example, depending upon various factors such as the size of a Portfolio and the amount of its assets maintained in cash, short-term or excessive trading by Portfolio shareholders may interfere with the efficient management of the Portfolio's investments, increase transaction costs and taxes, and may harm the performance of the Portfolio and its shareholders.
-The PIMCO Short-Term Portfolio is not subject to the Market Timing Policy because it generally invests in more liquid, short-duration fixed income securities and PIMCO anticipates that shareholders may purchase and sell shares of this Portfolio frequently.
-In addition, purchases and sales by the PIMCO All Asset and PIMCO All Asset All Authority Portfolios in certain Underlying PIMCO Funds may be exempt from certain limitations under the Market Timing Policy in order to allow these Portfolios to manage their cash flows and reallocate portfolio investments in the Underlying PIMCO Funds according to their allocation targets.
+To discourage excessive, short-term trading and other abusive trading practices, the Board of Trustees of the Trust has adopted policies and procedures reasonably designed to detect and prevent short-term trading activity that may be harmful to the Portfolio and its shareholders.
+Such activities may have a detrimental effect on the Portfolio and its shareholders.
+For example, depending upon various factors such as the size of the Portfolio and the amount of its assets maintained in cash, short-term or excessive trading by Portfolio shareholders may interfere with the efficient management of the Portfolio's investments, increase transaction costs and taxes, and may harm the performance of the Portfolio and its shareholders.